 44:00 PM Naksansa Temple

 Seoraksan Mountain, Korea’s most representative mountain, is located in the northeastern part of Gangwon-do, stretching over the cities and counties of Sokcho, Yangyang, Goseong and Inje.
 The mountain range is so vast and magnificent that it is separated into Inner Seorak to the west and Outer Seorak to the east, with the dividing point being the highest peak, Daecheongbong Peak.

 Many visitors to Seoraksan National Park depart from the nearby Sokcho, hiking on courses to Ulsanbawi Rock, Gwongeumseong Fortress and Biryongpokpo Falls.
 The difficulty and time required vary by each course, with most beginners choosing the Gwongeumseong Fortress course.
 This course is unique from the others in the fact that you can take the Seorak Cable Car to the top and hike down for an easier way to experience the beautiful mountain views.

 One of the closest attractions to Seoraksan National Park is Daepohang Port, a major fishing harbor on the East Sea.
 Rather than large fishing boats, the harbor and sea are filled with small boats operated by individual fishermen.
 The catch of the day is sold in a market stretching from the entrance to the water’s edge.
 Walking and looking around the vendors can be fun, but the biggest enjoyment of the market is to eat!
 From fried squid and shrimp to fresh hoe (sliced raw fish), the options are unlimited.
 Take the opportunity to pick the seafood you like and enjoy!

 Abai Village is one of Sokcho’s top attractions.
 Abai means grandfather in the dialect of Hamgyeong-do, a region in the northeastern part of the Korean peninsula.
 The village was founded in 1950 by refugees of the Korean War who settled here and the name of “Grandfather Village” came later.
-The village is accessible by taking the Abai Village Ferry from downtown Sokcho, located only a 50m boat-ride away.
-When arriving in Abai Village, the first thing to do is to take a look around!
+The village is only 50 meters away from Sokcho’s mainland and is accessible by taking the Abai Village Ferry from downtown.
+The first thing to do after arriving in Abai Village is to take a look around!
 Murals scattered throughout the village make great backgrounds for souvenir photos.